Where to get dessert in the Theatre District

 Carlo's Bake Shop

-If there's too long a line of tourists who flock to this bakery made famous by Cake Boss, never fear: there's another location about a block away.
+If there's too long a line of tourists at Carlo's Bake Shop, made famous by Cake Boss, never fear: there's another location about a block away.
 Owned by celebrated pastry chef Buddy Valastro, Carlo's offers cakes, cookies, cannolis, lobster tails (the pastry, not the fish), and even pizza.

 Can't get enough after getting a taste?
 Carlo's ships across the U.S. But there's nothing like getting a fresh pastry right at the source.